scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Forwarding Path**: A complete end-to-end path between two SCION endpoints which is used to transmit packets in the data plane.
 It can be created with a combination of up to three path segments (an up segment, a core segment, and a down segment).

-**Hop Field (HF)**: As they traverse the network, Path Segment Construction Beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
+**Hop Field (HF)**: As they traverse the network, Path-Segment Construction Beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
 In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing Interface IDs of the ASes on the forwarding path.

-**Info Field (INF)**: Each Path Segment Construction Beacon (PCB) contains a single Info field, which provides basic information about the PCB.
+**Info Field (INF)**: Each Path-Segment Construction Beacon (PCB) contains a single Info field, which provides basic information about the PCB.
 Together with Hop Fields (HFs), these are used to create forwarding paths.

 **Interface Identifier (Interface ID)**: A 16-bit identifier that designates a SCION interface at the end of a link connecting two SCION ASes, with each interface belonging to one border router.
 Hop fields describe the traversal of an AS by a pair of Interface IDs called `ConsIngress` and `ConsEgress` as they refer to the ingress and egress interfaces in the direction of path construction (beaconing).
 Each Interface ID MUST be unique within each AS.
 0 is a reserved value that indicates the lack of an Interface ID and is used as the unspecified Interface ID (see [](#onehop)).